Kuadrant/gateway-api-state-metrics/README.md

 # Gateway API State Metrics

+"Standard metrics and dashboards for Gateway API resources"

 [Kube State Metrics](https://github.com/kubernetes/kube-state-metrics) `CustomResourceState` configurations for [Gateway API](https://gateway-api.sigs.k8s.io/) resources.

 The contents of this repository are intended to be used with kube-state-metrics.